rails/rails/guides/source/active_model_basics.md

   def update
     run_callbacks(:update) do
       puts "update method called"
-      # This is the callback method when update is called on an object.
+      # This is the callback method executed when `update` is called on an object.
     end
   end

   def reset_me
     puts "reset_me method: called before the update method"
-    # This method is called as a before_update callback when update is called on an object.
+    # When update is called on an object, then this method is called by `before_update` callback
   end

   def finalize_me
     puts "finalize_me method: called after the update method"
-    # This method is called as an after_update callback when update is called on an object.
+    # When update is called on an object, then this method is called by `after_update` callback
   end

   def log_me
     puts "log_me method: called around the update method" yield
     puts "log_me method: block successfully called"
-    # This method is called as an around_update callback when update is called on an object.
+    # When update is called on an object, then this method is called by `around_update` callback
   end
 end
 ```